Ferdi265/soliterm/README.md

 cards readable.

-For an optimal experience the Konsole terminal emulator is recommended, since it displays Unicode playing cards as double-width characters correctly and allows easy zooming / changing of the font size.
+For an optimal experience the Konsole terminal emulator is recommended, since it doesn't cut off the double-width Unicode playing cards if they are followed by a space and allows easy zooming / changing of the font size.
+Gnome-Terminal also works, but zooming is a little more cumbersome than in Konsole.

 ## Rules